Chevrolet K5 Blazer: History

 Chevrolet developed the first-generation K5 Blazer to market its own recreational off-road vehicle, competing against the International Scout and the Ford Bronco.
 While competing against the Jeep CJ-5, the design was also developed to improve its on-road capabilities against all of its competitors.
 The half-ton K10 pickup truck served as a basis, as designers shortened its wheelbase from 115 inches to 104 inches.

 Though larger than both the Bronco and the Scout (and far larger than the Jeep), the use of the C/K platform for the "K5" Blazer led to multiple design breakthroughs that proved popular.
 Coinciding with its larger exterior size, the Blazer also had more cargo space, and better on-road handling (stemming from its wider-set wheels and longer wheelbase).
 Additionally, the Blazer shared a large degree of commonality with standard C/K pickup trucks, allowing for lower production costs (and price).

 While base-trim K5 Blazers were intended as spartan vehicles (with both a top and passenger seat considered options), the commonality with the C/K allowed for the addition of optional "luxury" features, including automatic transmissions, radios, and air conditioning.
 In line with its competitors, the Blazer was built as an open-roof vehicle, with buyers selecting a choice of either a convertible soft top or a wagon-style removable hard top.

 By 1970, the Blazer would overtake its rivals in the marketplace.
 For 1974, Chrysler introduced the Dodge Ramcharger (a shortened Dodge D100 pickup truck) and Jeep introduced the Jeep Cherokee (a shortened Jeep Gladiator, alongside the Jeep Wagoneer).
-For 1978, Ford introduced a second-generation Bronco to compete directly against the K5 Blazer, moving it to a shortened F100 platform).
+For 1978, Ford introduced a second-generation Bronco to compete directly against the K5 Blazer, moving it to a shortened F-100 platform.